 Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away.

 If that’s news to you, you’re not alone.
 Only a third of people in the UK realise that it’s possible to reduce their dementia risk.

-But when you can’t see your brain, how do know if or how you should be doing more to protect it?
+But when you can’t see your brain, how do you what you should be doing to protect it?

-Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you do to look after your heart, stay mentally sharp, and maintain connections with loved ones and the world around you.
+Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you can do to look after your heart, stay mentally sharp, and keep connected to loved ones and the world around you.